1MikeMakuch/README/README.md

 I use shells (bash) a lot in my daily work flow for all kinds of things, including use of multiple pipes and filters from one command to another.
 This little C program simply looks for numbers in stdin and inserts commas into stdout for readability.

 * ~1997 cli_srv_speed_check https://github.com/1MikeMakuch/cli_srvr_speed_check
-Allows for measuring (albeit crudely) network throughput from host to host.
+Simple network throughput measurement from host to host.
 Written in C++, used to build on Unixes and Windows.